EricThomson/practical_python/getting_started.md

 # 1. Install and test Python
 ## Install miniconda
 Let's start by installing Python.
 Installation will probably go smoothly and quickly, but if you run into snags (especially Mac users), Google is your friend.
 There are lots of great online resources like [Stack Overflow](https://stackoverflow.com/) where people post their solutions to problems.
+Note for users at organizations where you do not have admin on your computer: all these steps should just work, that is one of the nice things about using Conda (this is one of the things it was built for: learning Python without opening tickets with IT every five minutes).

 *Windows users*
 1. Go to the download page: https://docs.conda.io/en/latest/miniconda.html and download the installer for the latest version of Miniconda (`Miniconda3-latest-Windows-x86_64.exe`).